mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 to this later!) - let's fix it.

-# Step 9 - Fix the date parsing
+# Step 9 - Fix date parsing

 The problem with the dates is that the API uses a different date format than the format that `ObjectMapper` expects.
 We can solve this by adding an extension for